 The first thing to remember is that bit depth and dynamic range are NOT the same thing.
 It is going to sound much the same, but it's not.
 That difference will be covered here.

 Scanners today, and digital cameras too, are 12, 14, or 16 bits in each RGB channel, which ×3 is 36 or 42 or 48 bits color depth (with data values 0..4095, or 0..16383, or 0..65535).
 Specifically, more dynamic range may allow more detail in the shadow tones of images from positive film (slides), and in the highlights of images from negative film.
 However, there is no guarantee that the data sampled has that much range.
 Dynamic range is not a major consideration for scanning photo prints, because the dynamic range of the paper prints themselves is very limited, so this is far more important when scanning film.
 We'll try to explain HOW it helps.

 More bits support more dynamic range, but does not ensure it exists in the scanned media.
 More bits are required to hold numeric values containing better dynamic range, but this one detail does not ensure the data exists or is actually measured.
 There is also a second factor.
 High-quality low-noise CCD and electronics are needed for better dynamic range.
 The trend today is that inexpensive scanners are offering 48 bit A/D conversion (analog to digital), which just means that inexpensive A/D chips are available now.
-Don't assume that a $100 48 bit scanner can offer as much as a $1000 36 bit scanner can, but the 36 bits is likely sufficient for any media.
+Don't assume that a $100 48 bit scanner can offer as much as a $1000 36 bit scanner can, but the 36 bits is likely sufficient for any but exceptional media.